 After seeing these results, you have to wonder if social share buttons are worth having on your website.
 When only 0.0224% (1 in 4,464) users click these buttons (even when prominently displayed), does it make sense to continue using them?

 I obviously chose to give these buttons a significantly less prominent position on this blog rather than delete them.
 I did that because they won’t really annoy the user where they’re located.
-I believe they have an aesthetic that helps my blog look like a trustworthy source (branding is important).
+They have an aesthetic that helps my blog look like a trustworthy source (branding is important).

 That said, I think if you’re doing any of the following, you need to stop immediately.